 Every first Friday of the month Bemidji gets out on the town to support local art and the local businesses that put it on display.
 This tradition is known as First Friday Art Walk, and we are pleased to take part!
-Here at Headwaters we display art and host the First Friday CoffeeHouse in association with the Northwoods Folk Collective.
+Here at Headwaters we display art and host the Headwaters Open-Mic CoffeeHouse.
+Scroll down to read about this months exhibit.

-Headwaters' invites artists who are interested in displaying their work on our our recital hall and exhibit space.
+Headwaters welcomes artists who are interested in displaying their work in our recital hall to apply for a month long exhibit.
 Applications are reviewed by Headwaters staff; there is no cost to apply or participate.

-Exhibits are hung by the artist, you are expected to have a knowledge of how to hang your art in an aesthetic manner.
+Exhibits are hung by the artist, who is are expected to have a knowledge of how to hang art in an aesthetic manner.
 Artists who exhibit their work at Headwaters are expected set up as well as to pack up their exhibit during the agreed upon time frame, and to take part in the First Friday Art Walk exhibit opening during their designated month.
-If your work will be for sale to the public, Headwaters will process any sales and retain 20% of proceeds.
+If the artist wishes to have their work for sale to the public Headwaters will process any sales and retain 20% of proceeds.
 The artist is responsible for any packing or shipping of artwork for customers.
-We can provide pedestals and minimal tools / assistance, but you are asked to come prepared.
-The work is generally hung for a month (this may vary), be sure to stay in good communication to discuss options.
-Headwaters will post about the event on our website and on Facebook, as well as create marketing materials.
-Your involvement in promoting your exhibit is greatly appreciated, and helps insure the success of this program.
+We can provide pedestals and minimal tools / assistance, but artists are asked to come prepared.
+The work is generally hung for a month (this may vary).
+Headwaters will post about the event on our website and on Facebook, as well as create some marketing materials.